 Spoiler: you probably do, unless you’re only doing cosmetic interior upgrades, like painting or updating your kitchen faucet.
-Any time you are adding square footage, making structural modifications, or significantly altering other building components, you’ll need to obtain a permit, says Brian McHugh Construction in Mead, CO.
+Any time you are adding square footage, making structural modifications, a kitchen remodeling in Everett, or significantly altering other building components, you’ll need to obtain a permit, says Brian McHugh Construction in Mead, CO.

 And don’t think about trying to sidestep the question.
 Doing the work without a permit is just a bad idea, for a number of reasons:

 -It might be hard to sell the house if you cant show a permit for your work.

 -A lender may refuse to grant you a mortgage if you have unpermitted work.

 -You might have to do the work again to bring it up to code.